The Director

 Biography

-Sherri Sheinfeld Gorin, Ph.D., F-SBM, is the Director of the New York Physicians Against Cancer (NYPAC).
-Her experience includes serving as a Senior Scientific Consultant (Leidos) to the Division of Cancer Control and Population Sciences, National Cancer Institute, U.S. National Institutes of Health, Professor of Health Services Research, Mayo Clinic College of Medicine, and previously, Associate Professor, Columbia University, and Member, Herbert Irving Comprehensive Cancer Center.
+Sherri Sheinfeld Gorin, Ph.D., FSBM, is the Founder and Director of the New York Physicians Against Cancer (NYPAC).
+A Fulbright Distinguished Senior Scholar, her experience includes serving as a Senior Scientific Consultant (Leidos) to the Division of Cancer Control and Population Sciences, National Cancer Institute, U.S. National Institutes of Health; Professor of Medicine, University of Michigan and School of Public Health, and Member, Rogel Cancer Center.
+She led as Professor of Health Services Research, Mayo Clinic College of Medicine, and previously, Associate Professor, Columbia University, and Member, Herbert Irving Comprehensive Cancer Center.

 She has also published three books: The Health Promotion Handbook, Health Promotion in Practice (first edition), and Prevention Practice in Primary Care.
-She serves as a reviewer and/or editorial board member for more than 30 scientific journals.
+She serves as a reviewer and/or editorial board member for more than 40 scientific journals, including the Annals of Family Medicine, and has held three Special Issue editorships of Vaccines.

-Her scholarly interests span the fields of cancer and social epidemiology, health services research, health policy and management, behavioral medicine, social work, health psychology, and implementation science.
-Her primary interests are in the implications of disparities, particularly among ethnic and racial subgroups, in cancer prevention, screening, and treatment outcomes for breast, colorectal, prostate, and cervical cancer.
+Her scholarly interests are both deep and broad, spanning the fields of cancer epidemiology, health services research, behavioral medicine, and implementation science.
+Her primary interests are in the implications of inequities in cancer prevention, screening, and treatment outcomes for breast, colorectal, prostate, and cervical cancers, and the implementation of multi-level, theory-based interventions to reduce cancer-related health disparities in diverse subgroups.
+Some of her more recent work explores the application of interactive, digital, and web-based multimedia patient-reported outcomes to translate behavioral science findings into improved patient-centered care in under-resourced settings, worldwide.

 Key Achievements

-Authored extensive peer-reviewed research, book chapters, and three influential books on health promotion and prevention.
+Authored extensive peer-reviewed research, book chapters, and three influential books on health promotion and prevention, serving as an editor or contributor to more than 40 scientific publications.

 Academic Detailing Pioneer

-Research has received national media coverage and informed policy debates, leading to changes in health care systems and clinical practice.
+Research has received international and national media coverage and informed policy debates, leading to changes in health care systems and clinical practice.

 View Publications